dblock/code.dblock.org/_posts/2014/2014-07-18-golden-gate-ruby-conference-2014.markdown

 comments: true
 dblog_post_id: 419
 ---
-I’m very excited to be speaking at GoGaRuCo in San Francisco in September about taking over open-source projects, along with people like [@wycats](https://twitter.com/wycats), [@ultrasaurus](https://twitter.com/ultrasaurus) and [@pat](https://twitter.com/pat).
+I'm very excited to be speaking at GoGaRuCo in San Francisco in September about taking over open-source projects, along with people like [@wycats](https://twitter.com/wycats), [@ultrasaurus](https://twitter.com/ultrasaurus) and [@pat](https://twitter.com/pat).
 No pressure.

-I want to hear about your experiences about taking over someone else’s open-source work!
+I want to hear about your experiences about taking over someone else's open-source work!
 Email me at dblock[at]dblock[dot]org.

 ![]({{ site.url }}/images/posts/2014/2014-07-18-golden-gate-ruby-conference-2014/image_6.jpg)